MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ### Configure Network Security Group rules using subnet delegation

-We recommend that you use [subnet delegation](/azure/virtual-network/subnet-delegation-overview) for your cluster's deployment.
+Configuration of Network Security Group rules using [subnet delegation](/azure/virtual-network/subnet-delegation-overview) is the default for Virtual Network injected Azure Data Explorer clusters.
 To do so, you must delegate the subnet to *Microsoft.Kusto/clusters* before creating the cluster in the subnet.

 By enabling subnet delegation on the cluster's subnet, you enable the service to define its pre-conditions for deployment in the form of Network Intent Policies.
 When creating the cluster in the subnet, the NSG configurations mentioned in the following sections are automatically created for you.

+ > [!WARNING]
+ > Your Azure Data Explorer cluster will stop working eventually if you change the subnet delegation configuration.
+This might mean that it will not be able to start after it was stopped or we will not be able to apply management or health monitoring on the cluster.

 ### Configure Network Security Group rules manually